Introduction

 - User experience

 For a cartoon product OEM factory, prototyping is where design intent meets manufacturing reality.
+If you are still planning your early budget, our article on custom PVC figure sample cost explains what buyers should expect before moving into tooling and mass production.

 Tooling and Mold Making: The Real Backbone of Production